PrefectHQ/prefect/docs/contributing/style.md

 ### Imports in `__init__` files

-`__init__` files should be left empty unless exposing an interface.
-If exposing submodules or submodule objects to present a simpler API, the following rules must be followed.
+Leave __init__ files empty unless exposing an interface.
+If you must expose objects to present a simpler API, please follow these rules.

 #### Exposing objects from submodules